 It is also considered to be a Sattvic herb, a nourishing and vitalizing characteristic that is believed to encourage calmness and contentment.

 It is described to have a heavy unctuous quality and sweetness which helps to nourish excess Vata and counteract dryness, while its cooling influence is pacifying to excess heat, inflammation, or Pitta conditions.

-In regard to its benefits to the respiratory system it can help to remove excess mucus via its moistening properties and promotes clear breathing.
+Regarding its benefits to the respiratory system, it can help to remove excess mucus via its moistening properties and promotes clear breathing.
 Its lubricating effect supports normal elimination and digestive functions.
-It is common to find in many formulations for the lungs and digestion.
+It is common to find licorice root in many formulations for the lungs and digestion.

 Also called Gancao 甘草 or radix glycyrrhizae, Chinese licorice is one of the major tonic herbs in Chinese herbalism.